BlueEyesButterfly/AFtemp/README.txt

    	         homePage.html, Explore.html, Collection.html, Gacha.html, Setting.html
              They are correspondingly related to five main features of the project.
 4. Testing Side-menu in the index.html: There are four list-items inside the side-menu, each list-item has a link to different pages which are intro.html, signup.html, login.html, homePage.html.
-5. Testing views linked to Explore.html: Completed data available for Question1.html.
+5. Testing views linked to Explore.html: Completed data available for world 1, 2, and 3.
+6. Testing Summon function: Completed datasets and function for Normal summon and Rare summon function is now available for the users.
+7. Testing collection: The collection pages records all cards that have been obtained.
-6. Testing different settings: The setting page allows users to set their Gender, Birthday, and Nickname.
+7. Testing different settings: The setting page allows users to set their Gender, Birthday, and Nickname.
+8. Accessing extra information: The setting page allows users to access to our facebook and about us page.
+9: Testing logout system: The setting page offers user opportunity to logout with their information being stored in order to login for the next time.

 ## Built With